-The pesticide sensitve registry is for people who have or can obtain documentation of a sensitivity to pesticide products from a licensed Colorado physician.
+The pesticide sensitive registry is for people who have or can obtain documentation of sensitivity to pesticide products from a licensed Colorado physician.

 To be placed on the registry a certificate must be signed, by a physician licensed to practice medicine in the state of Colorado, stating that you have a medical condition that makes you sensitive to pesticides.

 The registry does not prevent an application of pesticides but only requires that commercial applicators (like lawn care companies) make at least two attempts to notify people on the registry at least 24 hours before an application is made to an abutting property (property that touches yours) so that you can leave for a period of time or make other preparations.
 If notification attempts are unsuccessful, the applicator must make a final attempt immediately prior to the application and place a notice on your door.

 The law that outlines the requirements of the Pesticide Sensitive Registry can be found under 35-10-112 of the Pesticide Applicators' Act and in Part 12 of its associated Rules.
 Both can be accessed through the Home tab above under the Laws, Regulations and Rule hearings link.